Axon-Shield/pki.github.io/docs/architecture/mutual-tls-patterns.md

 # Mutual TLS Patterns

+## Why This Matters

+**For executives:** mTLS eliminates password-based authentication vulnerabilities that cause 80% of breaches.
+It enables zero-trust architecture - a strategic security capability that reduces breach risk and cyber insurance costs.

+**For security leaders:** mTLS provides cryptographic proof of identity for service-to-service communication.
+It's foundational for zero-trust implementations and required for modern service mesh architectures.
+Without mTLS, you cannot achieve defense-in-depth in microservices environments.

+**For engineers:** You need to understand mTLS when implementing service mesh authentication, securing API gateways, or debugging "certificate validation failed" errors that break service communication.

+**Common scenario:** Your microservices are migrating to Kubernetes with Istio.
+Services that previously authenticated with API keys now need mTLS, but certificate validation errors are breaking communication.
+You need to understand what's actually happening in the handshake and how to troubleshoot it.

+---

 ## Overview

 Mutual TLS (mTLS) extends traditional TLS by requiring both client and server to present certificates, enabling strong bidirectional authentication.
 While server-only TLS proves the server's identity to clients, mTLS proves both parties' identities to each other—critical for service-to-service communication, API security, and zero-trust architectures.